The Childhood Cancer Blog

 By: Tony Salerno, Jr.

-My son, Tony, is 18 years old.
+My son, Tony, is young adult.
 He is a survivor of cancer — three times over.
-He was first diagnosed 15 years ago with neuroblastoma; then later lymphoma and skin cancer.
+He was first diagnosed when he was 3 years old with neuroblastoma; then later lymphoma and skin cancer.
 Both these secondary cancers were a result of his initial cancer treatment and complicated, seemingly never-ending, side effects.

-My daughter, Samantha, is 16 years old.
-She’s been through it all, with us and all too often, without us, as we spent days and nights for months at a time,at the hospital.
+My daughter, Samantha, has been through it all, with us and all too often, without us, as we spent days and nights for months at a time,at the hospital.

 I love my son and daughter.